Payop/payop-api-doc/Integration/difference.md

 * you don’t need to implement data processing for redirecting to the 3DS page - you can customize the standard checkout page
 * no need to obtain a special certificate to be able to make payments (PCI DSS lvl 1 or 2 (AOC form) compliance)
 * it will not be possible to immediately transfer the payer's card data for card methods in order to minimize the payment path
-* checkout occurs on the PayOp page (there is a redirect from your domain name to payop.com)
+* checkout occurs on the Payop page (there is a redirect from your domain name to payop.com)

 </em>